mdaffin/disconnected.systems/site/blog/bare-metal-c-on-the-teensy-3.1/index.md

 assign the function we want to handle each interrupt.
 Like in the assembly example we need to tell gcc that this code should be placed in the `.vectors` section which is done with the attribute flag.
-The `used` attribute flag tells gcc the the code is used and to not remove it during the optimization process.
+The `used` attribute flag tells gcc the code is used and to not remove it during the optimization process.

 #### [blink.c](https://github.com/mdaffin/embedded-examples/blob/master/teensy-3-c/blink.c#L55-L64)